 In cases where leave of absence has not been authorised but the leave has been taken regardless, parents are advised to note that all absences will be unauthorised.
 If the absence exceeds 10 sessions (5 days), Education Social Services will be informed and a fixed penalty notice may be issued.

-After 20 days of unauthorised absence the child's name will be removed from the school's roll.
+After 20 days of unauthorised absence the child's name may be removed from the school's roll following a CME (Child Missing in Education) Referral.